Maljak10010111/PGD-attack/README.md

 - Finally, Multi-Shield computes the alignment scores using cosine similarity, selecting the class with the highest score as the final prediction from the CLIP model (Step 5).
 ##### 3. Multi-Shield Final Decision
 - In the final phase, Multi-Shield compares the predictions from the unimodal image classifier and the multimodal CLIP model (Step 6), each capturing distinct patterns in the data.
 If both models agree, Multi-Shield outputs their shared prediction; if not, it abstains (Step 7).

 ### Multi-Shield in Clean scenario (i.e., no adversarial perturbation is applied)
 ![Image1](MS_clean_scenario.jpg)
 ### Multi-Shield in Adversarial scenario (i.e., adversarial perturbation is applied)
 ![Image2](MS_adversarial_scenario.jpg)
 ## Dependencies
-Instead of providing users with each separate dependency, we will provide our entire environment file.
+Instead of providing users with each separate dependency, we provide our entire environment file.

 ```sh
 name: multishield